 My father chose the cherry blossoms as his subject metaphor because he wanted to suggest a specific image of his death around the falling cherry blossoms’ profound symbolism.
-But, the imagery of the falling cherry blossoms has a deeper meaning beyond its pure aesthetic beauty depending on the context.
-According to Emiko Ohnuki-Tierney, a Japanese-American anthropologist, the cherry blossoms are a symbol of “the cycle of life, death, and rebirth, on theone hand, and of productive and reproductive powers, on the other,” throughout Japan’s history.
+But, the imagery of the falling cherry blossoms has a deeper meaning beyond its pure aesthetic beauty and its seasonal reference.
+According to Emiko Ohnuki-Tierney, a Japanese American anthropologist, the cherry blossoms are a symbol of “the cycle of life, death, and rebirth, on the one hand, and of productive and reproductive powers, on the other,” throughout Japan’s history.

-The Japanese people view their short lives like the fallen petals of the cherry blossoms.
-I’m not sure but someone actually calculated how fast a cherry blossom petal falls, and it’s believed to fall at five-centimeters (or two-inches) per second.
-The phrase “5 cm per second” comes from Mokoto Shinkai’s 2007 movie 5 Centimeters Per Second (秒速 5 センチメートル, Byōsoku Go Senchimētoru).[xxvi]
-Makoto’s film gives a realistic view of the struggles many face against time, space, people, and love.
-The title 5 Centimeters per Second apparentlycomes from the speed at whichcherry blossomspetals fall, with the petals being a metaphorical representation of humans, reminiscent of the slowness of life and how people often start together but slowly drift into their separate ways.
+The Japanese people view their short lives as the fallen petals of the cherry blossoms.
+Unbelievably, someone calculated how fast a cherry blossom petal falls, and it’s believed to fall at five-centimeters (or two-inches) per second.
+The phrase “5 cm per second” comes from Shinkai Mokoto’s 2007 movie 5 CentimetersPer Second (Byōsoku Go Senchimeetoru, 秒速5センチメートル).
+Shinkai’s film gives a realistic view of the struggles faced by many against time, space, people, and love.
+The petals being a metaphorical representation of humans, reminiscent of the slowness of life and how people often start together but slowly drift into their separate ways.

-The well-known priest Saigyō Hōshi (1118-1190) wrote many poems expressing the tension he felt between renunciatory Buddhist ideals and his love of natural beauty.
-He wrote the following poem:
+During the Heian period, the priest, Saigyo Hoshi (1118-1190), wrote many poems expressing the tension he felt between renunciatory Buddhist ideals and his love of natural beauty.
+He wrote the following verse:

 negawaku wa hana no shita nite haru shinamu